 Our mission at SheKnows is to empower and inspire women, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 Think of these potatoes as the adult cousin of curly fries.
 They’re crispy as can be all the way through, and they’re seasoned with a blend of paprika, cumin, garlic, and black pepper.
 But the real star in the seasoning blend is grated Parmesan cheese, which becomes toasted and utterly savory as it roasts in the oven with the potatoes.

-Making the spiral potatoes doesn’t require any special equipment, just large baking potatoes (russet would work, though Oliver uses Maris Pipers), a metal skewer, and a knife.
+Making the spiral potatoes doesn’t require any special equipment, just large baking potatoes (russet would work, though Oliver uses Maris Pipers), a metal skewer

 You pierce the potato through its center with the skewer, then use that as a guide for your knife, slicing into the potato as you twist the spud around.
 The spiral potato that results has tons of crevices, nooks, and crannies that get crispy in the oven while also holding onto any seasonings you throw their way.

 The spiral nature of these potatoes also means that after they’re cooked, they’re basically begging to be paired with some sort of dip (they’d be amazing with some fry sauce

 ).
 And because they’re so well seasoned already, it doesn’t have to be complicated.
 Oliver pairs his tornado potatoes with a quick and easy 2-ingredient yogurt dip.
 Combine full-fat yogurt with lemon zest and lemon juice, and there you have it!
 You can add minced garlic and fresh herbs if you’re feeling fancy.

 Just when we thought we’d potatoed every which way there is to potato, Jamie Oliver comes along to show us a new way to enjoy our favorite side dish.